SHA256wdi/moodboard-to-music/project_proposal.md

 ### **Problem Statement**

-Pinterest boards are emotional, aesthetic-driven collections — users curate them to represent moods, aspirations, or moments (e.g. *Coastal Summer*, *Dark Academia*, *Dream Apartment*).
+Pinterest boards are emotional, aesthetic-driven collections; Users curate them to represent moods, aspirations, or moments (e.g. *Coastal Summer*, *Dark Academia*, *Dream Apartment*).
 However, these experiences are purely visual.
 There’s currently no way for users to extend a board’s emotional tone into other sensory dimensions, like sound.
 This represents a missed opportunity for deeper immersion and engagement.

 ---